 Employees with complaints in which the immediate supervisor is not directly involved generally should start at Step 1.
-Employees with complaints which directly involve the immediate supervisor or in which the employee is not comfortable presenting the complaint directly to his or her supervisor should proceed directly to Step 2.
+Employees with complaints which directly involve the immediate supervisor or in which the employee is not comfortable presenting the complaint directly to his/her supervisor should proceed directly to Step 2.

-The complainant should present the complaint, if possible in writing, to his or her immediate superior as soon as possible after the date on which the alleged act of discrimination or harassment took place, and should also forward a copy of any written complaint in a sealed envelope marked "CONFIDENTIAL" to the Vice President for Finance, Administration & Treasurer/Equal Opportunity Officer or to the Director of Human Resources.
+The complainant should present the complaint, if possible in writing, to his or her immediate superior as soon as possible after the date on which the alleged act of discrimination or harassment took place, and should also forward a copy of any written complaint in a sealed envelope marked "CONFIDENTIAL" to the Equal Opportunity Officer or to the Human Resources Manager.